alicerunsonfedora/playgrounds-necessity-government/README.md

 To learn more about the education aspect of this repository, please look at [OBJECTIVES.md](OBJECTIVES.md).

-To examine the sources we used to convey the information, please look at our bibilography ([CITATIONS.md](CITATIONS.md)).
+To examine the sources we used to convey the information, please look at our bibliography ([CITATIONS.md](CITATIONS.md)).

 ## Required Materials:
 If you're solely editing this on iOS: